openagua/openagua-engine/README.md

     app.start(['-A', 'tasks', 'worker', '-l', 'INFO'])
 ```

-**Windows users**: Celery does not officially support Windows.
+**WINDOWS USERS**: Celery does not officially support Windows.
 While there are several fixes, one that seems to work is to use the "solo" process when running this app:
 `celery -A tasks worker -l INFO -P solo`
+Unfortunately, this means you cannot do concurrent (parallel) runs.
+Further work is needed to identify workarounds.
+In the meantime, if the app can be run on Linux, either a dedicated Linux server or Windows Subsystem for Linux (WSL) are options if concurrency is needed.

 ### 2. Read data from OpenAgua